test-kitchen/kitchen-docker/README.md

 The default value is `true`.

+### remove_images

+This determines if images are automatically removed after a run.

+The default value is `false`.

 ### memory

 Sets the memory limit for the container.
 The value must be set in bytes.